ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **Amazon WorkDocs** is a fully managed, secure content creation, storage, and collaboration service.
 **Bastion host** is a special purpose computer on a network specifically designed and configured to withstand attacks.
 If you have a bastion host in AWS, it is basically just an EC2 instance.
 It should be in a public subnet with either a public or Elastic IP address with sufficient RDP or SSH access defined in the security group.
 Users log on to the bastion host via SSH or RDP and then use that session to manage other hosts in the private subnets
 **AWS Kinesis** is the streaming data platform of AWS and has four distinct services under it: Kinesis Data Firehose, Kinesis Data Streams, Kinesis Video Streams, and Amazon Kinesis Data Analytics.
-**AWS Kinesis Data Firehose** allows you to load streaming data into data stores and analytics tools.
-It can capture, transform, and load streaming data, enabling near real-time analytics with existing business intelligence tools and dashboards you are already using today.
+**AWS Kinesis Data Firehose**
+	==allows you to load streaming data into data stores and analytics tools.== It can capture, transform, and load streaming data, enabling near real-time analytics with existing business intelligence tools and dashboards you are already using today.
 It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
-You can use Amazon Kinesis Data Firehose in conjunction with Amazon Kinesis Data Streams if you need to implement real-time processing of streaming big data.
-	 only supports AWS S3, AWS Redshift, AWS Elasticsearch, and an HTTP endpoint as the destination, ==does not support AWS Lambda as destination==
+You can use Amazon Kinesis Data Firehose in conjunction with Amazon Kinesis Data Streams if you need to implement real-time processing of streaming big data. only supports AWS S3, AWS Redshift, AWS Elasticsearch, and an HTTP endpoint as the destination, ==does not support AWS Lambda as destination==

 **AWS Kinesis Data Streams**